jnsebgosselin/gwhat/docs/plotting_hydrograph.rst

 Mean air temperature is plotted in the top part of the graph.
 The area between 0ºC and the observed temperature is colored by default to highlight the periods when air temperature is below the freezing point of water.
-The mean air temperature can be plotted on a
+Mean air temperature can be plotted on a daily, weekly, or monthly basis.
+This can be changed from the :guilabel:`Axes settings` panel as discussed in :numref:`subsec_axis_settings`.

+Cumulative precipitation, as rain and snow, are plotted in the bottom part of the hydrograph along with the water level data.
+For a given day, precipitation is assumed to fall as snow if the mean air temperature for that day is below 0ºC and as rain otherwise.
+As for air temperature, cumulative precipitation can be plotted on a daily, weekly, or monthly basis.

 Missing weather data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^